Cape Town: Licensing

+Vehicles registered in the City of Cape Town metro use license plates denoting the subdivision of registration, from a group allocated by the provincial government.
+Due to population spread, most plates use "CA", while newer vehicles in Cape Town use "CAA", which was introduced in April 2019.
+Other regions include "CY" for Durbanville and surrounds, "CF" for Kuils River and surrounds, and "CFM" for Somerset West and surrounds.
+As with the rest of the Western Cape province, and as opposed to the original letter-number plate format, the most recent license plates issued in Cape Town use the format of two letters, two figures, and two letters (in any sequence), followed by "WC" (for Western Cape).

 In terms of driver's licensing, Cape Town, and the Western Cape province, are significantly more advanced than the rest of South Africa.
 In May 2025, the Western Cape launched a digital learner's license testing system, the goal of which was to replace the traditional pen and paper test, reduce corruption, and deliver faster and more accurate results.

 In September 2025, Cape Town launched its drive through driver's license renewal system, with a facility in Brackenfell.
 The system allows for rapid renewal (in under 5 minutes), without driver's leaving their cars.
 Renewals can be sped up further if driver's have received an SMS renewal confirmation, and show it at the drive through.
 The first facility is cashless, and operates Monday through Saturday.

 Buses

-Golden Arrow Bus Services operates scheduled bus services in the Cape Town metropolitan area.
-Several companies run long-distance bus services from Cape Town to the other cities in South Africa.
+City-owned MyCiTi and privately-owned Golden Arrow both operate scheduled, metro-wide bus services.
+Several other companies run long-distance bus services between Cape Town and other South African cities.